 Please check out the Initial Setup page, and follow the instructions.

-After plugging into power and your router, you will hear 2 distinct sounds: first, a “bep” ‐ indicating the device is powering on, and second, a “chime” ‐ indicating the device is ready for setup.
+After plugging into power and your router, if your device is equipped with a speaker, you will hear 2 distinct sounds: first, a “bep” ‐ indicating the device is powering on, and second, a “chime” ‐ indicating the device is ready for setup.
 You can hear these sounds on the Initial Setup page.
+Otherwise, your server is available on its unique

-Yes, the Embassy’s case is actually doing ‘double duty’ as a heat sync.
+On early devices, yes.
+These cases are actually doing ‘double duty’ as a heat sink.
 This means that the metal of the case is actually touching the chips on the circuit board and drawing their heat out and away.
 This is known as “passive cooling,” as no fan (and therefore no noise) is required to cool the system.

-Ensure that you are on the same network as your Embassy.
+Ensure that you are on the same network as your server.
 Check that it is not a “Guest” network in your router

 Try a different browser, and note that Tor Browser cannot handle .local addresses

-Turn off your VPN if you are using one (you may turn it back on after setup)
+Turn off your VPN if you are using one (you may turn it back on after setup), or “allow LAN connections” if your VPN has such a setting.

 If none of the above work, check your network setup, including your router settings if they are non-standard

 A major use-case of Bonjour is wireless printing over the LAN, but your Windows machine can also use Bonjour to discover and connect with other devices on the Local Network.
-In this case your Embassy.
+In this case your Start9 server.
 If Windows were to add support for reaching

 .local addresses, as is done in Linux and Mac, this would no longer be necessary.